p0o/xmr-core/README.md

 ## What's in This Repo?

-This repository holds the Javascript source code for the Monero/CryptoNote cryptography and protocols, plus lightwallet functions which power the official [MyMonero](https://www.mymonero.com) apps.
+This mono-repository contains various packages for Monero/CryptoNote cryptography and protocols.

-### Contents
+Below you'll find each package and its purpose.

+## Features

 -   `xmr-address-utils` Utilities for working with Monero addresses
 -   `xmr-b58` xmr-b58 contains functions to encode and decode base58 strings for monero operations
+-   `xmr-cli` xmr-cli contains basic user operations that use the mono-repo packages for its functionality
 -   `xmr-constants` xmr-constants contains constant declarations for working with Monero, such as address prefixes, blocktimes, and decimal places
 -   `xmr-crypto-ops` Core crypto operations for Monero
 -   `xmr-device` Implementations and interfaces of various hardware devices for creating Monero transactions securely